telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/using-mutiselect-editor-for-comma-separated-string.md

 # Use MultiSelect as CSV Editor

-The example below demonstrates how to implement custom binding and use it for Kendo UI MultiSelect in order to edit a string field, containing a list of comma-separated values.
+The following example demonstrates how to implement custom binding and use it for Kendo UI MultiSelect in order to edit a string field, containing a list of comma-separated values.

 ###### Example